nuofanx/CIS565_final_project/report.md

 3. Effect of multihead attention (speed improvement and anaylsis)
 4. CUDA implementation vs python implementation vs pure C++ implementation

+Conclusion:
+CUDA implementation of the llama2.cpp does give a performance boost in terms of speed.
+The token generation speed increased from tokens per second to tokens per second on A RTX 2070 Super GPU.
+When further improving the inference speed, we can break down the forward pass of transoformer model and realize that the most of the speed increase comes from how we implement the matmul kernels and how parallelize the multihead attention.

+In terms of the matmul kernel, sven different kernels were implemented, including naive, global memory coalescing, shared memory coalescing, 1d blocktiling, 2d blocktiling, warptiling, etc. for comparison.
+Navidia's library cuBLAS was also tested.
+We can observe that Navidia's library, cuBLAS, provides the most efficient implementation of general matrix matrix multiplication, while the most efficient implementation warptiling provides close to 90%. cuBLAS wins an edge by providing full support, but comes with the cost - cuBLAS contains not one single implementation of SGEMM, but hundreds of them, and thus the cuBLAS library is 500MB of compiled code.

+In terms of multihead attention parallelization, it was suggested that the column parallelization, or the vertical parallelization scheme is better, as it does not require communication across nodes if they already have a replicated weights.
+This is the reason that this parallelization scheme is chosen.
+Another version of multihead attention parallelization can be implemented for comparison but it is not done in this project.

 # Area of improvments:
 1. Further study on more efficient implementation of matmul kernel

-Double buffering, for better interleaving of computation and memory loading.
+- Double buffering, for better interleaving of computation and memory loading.
 For now, see CUTLASS Pipelining.
 In CUTLASS, double buffering is done on two levels: GMEM ⇒ SMEM, and SMEM ⇒ Registerfile.
-Getting rid of SMEM bank conflicts.
+- Getting rid of SMEM bank conflicts.
 This can be done by optimizing the data layout in SMEM.
-Better understanding the GEMM kernels that are implemented in Triton, by looking at the generated PTX.
+- Better understanding the GEMM kernels that are implemented in Triton, by looking at the generated PTX.
-Among all the kernels that we have tried, the Nvidia’s library cuBLAS is still the fastest in terms of speed - cuBLAS contains not one single implementation of SGEMM, but hundreds of them.
-This is also a trade-off between size and speed - the cuBLAS library is 500MB of compiled code.

 2. More efficient implementation of multihead attention

 3. Less memory and computing requirement - better quantization weight schemes Weight quantization has become a popular approach for such optimizations not only for machine learning frameworks like TensorFlow and PyTorch but also for hardware toolchains like NVIDIA® TensorRT and Xilinx® DNNDK

-Currently optional: float16 quantization
+- Currently available: float16 quantization
 Now we have the option to run gpu calculation with float16 quantization.
 Although it might cause minimal loss in accuracy, compared to float32, it reduces model size by up to half.
 It also supports some delegates (e.g. the GPU delegate) which can operate directly on float16 data, resulting in faster execution than float32 computations.
 It does not reduce latency as much as a quantization to fixed point math.
 By default, a float16 quantized model will "dequantize" the weights values to float32 when run on the CPU.
 (Note that the GPU delegate will not perform this dequantization, since it can operate on float16 data.)

-other potentially better quantization schemes:
+- other potentially better quantization schemes:
 1. int8 quantization
 get further latency improvements, reductions in peak memory usage, and compatibility with integer only hardware devices or accelerators by making sure all model math is integer quantized. you need to calibrate or estimate the range, i.e, (min, max) of all floating-point tensors in the model.
 Unlike constant tensors such as weights and biases, variable tensors such as model input, activations (outputs of intermediate layers) and model output cannot be calibrated unless we run a few inference cycles.